morepath/morepath/doc/organizing_your_project.rst

 Run Module
 ----------

+.. sidebar:: Why we keep app.py and run.py separate

+  Morepath attaches a configuration registry to each application class.
+This can happen twice if we run the run function directly from python (through use of ``__main__``).
+By keeping the application from the run code we can be sure that this never happens.

 In the ``run.py`` module we define how our application should be served.
 We take the ``App`` class defined in ``app.py``, then have a ``run()`` function that is going to be called by the ``myproject-start`` entry point we defined